lbrandy/lbrandy.github.com/_posts/pub/2009-10-20-how-not-to-invent-the-next-gen-captcha.md

 This is a post I've been kicking around for awhile and I've finally felt compelled to finish it.
 It seems to be a popular geeky topic for idle conversation and blog posts of all variety to come up with new and exciting ways to replace CAPTCHAs.
 I've had one too many IM conversations about "new captcha" ideas. <a href="http://news.ycombinator.com/item?id=883480">This week, someone's "next-gen" CAPTCHA idea was posted on Hacker News and promptly "broken" within hours</a>.
 I don't think it's necessarily a bad thing, by the way, to post your CAPTCHA idea online and have it get destroyed.
 The only way to succeed on something like this is to fail.
 Often.

 In truth, almost all of the ideas floated on the internets (and for some reason they always seem to revolve around human understanding of images) are fundamentally flawed in at least one respect the author didn't fully consider.
 So while I do not have my own next-gen idea, I have thought quite a bit about the requirements it should meet, and consequently I've seen how few other ideas actually meet those requirements.

 <h3>Questions you need to answer about your CAPTCHA idea</h3>

-1. **Is it trivial for a human to answer correctly? <span style="font-weight: normal;">This might seem obvious, but in the process of optimizing your captcha idea for every other factor, this is often the one that suffers.
-If it is at all difficult to "do" your captcha, it will be <a href="http://www.google.com/search?q=hard+captcha">universally reviled</a>.</span>**
+1. **Is it trivial for a human to answer correctly?** This might seem obvious, but in the process of optimizing your captcha idea for every other factor, this is often the one that suffers.
+If it is at all difficult to "do" your captcha, it will be <a href="http://www.google.com/search?q=hard+captcha">universally reviled</a>.

-2. **Can humans do it quickly? <span style="font-weight: normal;">This, again, speaks to usability.
+2. **Can humans do it quickly?** This, again, speaks to usability.
 Humans want to be in and out extremely quickly.
-Every second a person takes doing the CAPTCHA translates into lost users, sign-ups, etc.</span>**
+Every second a person takes doing the CAPTCHA translates into lost users, sign-ups, etc.

 3. **How is the random guess-rate?** It better be abysmal.